Rajpratik71/volatility-wiki/Command-Reference23.md

 ## thrdscan

 To find ETHREAD objects in physical memory with pool tag scanning, use the thrdscan command.
 Since an ETHREAD contains fields that identify its parent process, you can use this technique to find hidden processes.
 One such use case is documented in the [psxview](Command-ReferenceMal23#psxview) command.
-Also, for verbose details, try the [threads](Command-Reference23#threads) plugin.
+Also, for verbose details, try the [threads](Command Reference#threads) plugin.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 thrdscan
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     Offset(P)             PID    TID      Start Address Create Time               Exit Time
     ------------------ ------ ------ ------------------ ------------------------- -------------------------
     0x0000000008df68d0    280    392         0x77943260 2012-02-22 19:08:18